Dijadiju/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 6-create_local_variable script creates a new local variable.

-The 7-create_global_variable script creates a new global variable name: BEST and variable: SChool.
+The 7-create_global_variable script creates a new global variable name: BEST and variable: SChool.e

+The 8-true_knowledge script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.